Share this:

 Oxford Reference (2023): Asser, Bishop of Sherbourne (d.
 909 CE).

 Cannington Parish Council states that "Cannington Hill is believed to be the site of a battle in AD878 when the Saxons under King Odda defeated a force of Danish sea raiders who landed at nearby Combwich".
-This suggests that arx Cynwit could be Cannington Camp in the Parrett estuary.
+This suggests that arx Cynwit could be Cannington Camp which is 1.5 kilometres west of the tidal estuary of the River Parrett.

 Like the rest of the candidates: Historic England states that "more research is essential" to challenge "the widely accepted belief" that the battle took place at Cannington Hill, near Bridgwater in Somerset.